 Teaching for over 18 years, Lyn was the first to bring Power Yoga to the area.
 Including Ridgefield, CT.
 Beginning in Westchester County, her teaching quickly expanded into Putnam and Fairfield Counties.

-While her personal practice began with Ashtanga and she still stays grounded in the foundational elements of that practice, Bryan Kest and Baron Baptiste have been a guiding force behind her teaching.
+While her personal practice began with Ashtanga and she still stays grounded in the foundational elements of that practice, her teachers, Bryan Kest and Baron Baptiste, have been a guiding force behind her teaching.
 She is grateful to both for encouraging her to trust and listen to her own internal wisdom – to take what makes sense and make it her own.

 She has a unique ability to guide students of all levels to their edge while being in tune with their individual needs.
 Clarifying that sometimes being at your edge means backing off not pushing ahead.
 Through humor, “Lyn Spin”, compassion and “tough love”, Lyn encourages her students to focus on the process, not the outcome.
 She believes in not just giving students what they want, but more importantly, inspiring them to discover what they need.
 Weaving in mental practices that speak directly to them and their life – keeping it real and raw on the mat since life is not always easy off the mat.
 Many students have followed Lyn for almost twenty years…getting what they need.